corpex/rubdian/README.md

         $ rubdian setup -l /usr/local/etc/rubdian

-Setup will generated a rubdian.yml configuration file without any comments in it.
+Setup will generate a rubdian.yml configuration file without any comments in it.
 See *$RUBDIAN\_HOME/rubdian.yml.dist* for more informations.

 ### Rubdian Database